mist-devel/mist-binaries/cores/fpga64/readme.txt

 memory of the embedded c64.
 After injection the program can simply be started using the basic "run" command.
 As shown in the beginning of this
 video: https://www.youtube.com/watch?v=tnboiECYXVo

+The kernal+basic+1541 ROMs can be overriden by putting a new C64.rom to the root folder of the SD card.
+The files size can be 16k (kernal+basic) or 32k (kernal+basic+1541).